Temple Student Government’s Parliament will remain active this semester despite proposals to make the legislative branch inactive.

 Parliament has a history of infighting and lack of student involvement, which prompted BecomingTU to request it be overhauled.
 In November 2018, the Ethics Board required that Parliament propose 15 new resolutions by the end of the semester after not passing any during the two months prior, The Temple News reported.
 It also had eight vacant seats at the end of Fall 2018.

 TSG created Parliament in the 2016-17 academic year to represent the interests of the student body.
-There are approximately thirty seats in Parliament, including representatives within each school at the university, year and student groups like student athletes and commuters.
+The thirty seats, excluding the speaker and vice speaker, include representatives within each school at the university, year and student groups like student athletes and commuters.

 “Taking Parliament out of Temple Student Government is like taking the student out of Temple Student Government,” Gardner said.